 The green and gentle landscape of Prince Edward Island is so inviting that visitors find themselves spending plenty of vacation time in the great outdoors.
 Picnics on the beach, cycling excursions or just an afternoon lounging with a book under a tree are just some of the possible ingredients for your Island vacation!

 Let's begin on the ocean, where the warm salty water laps up on sandy shores or rolls in against red sandstone cliffs.
-"Surrounded by water" defines our Island and the opportunities to take advantage of that fact are many.
+There are so many opportunities to take advantage of all the water surrounding our island.

 For those who like to paddle their own boat, there are several outfitters offering sea and river kayak tours.
 This is an activity that can meet the needs of the most adventurous or those who just want to try paddling for the first time.

 It's true, you can swim in the warm salty water at PEI's beaches.
 The shallow shelf surrounding the Island's shore allows the water to heat up, and in July and August you will find supervised beaches in our provincial and national parks.
 Other beaches are perfect for those long solitary walks, or watching for the array of migratory and shore birds.

 The Island is known for its excellent windsurfing conditions.
 Any afternoon when the breeze picks up, cars loaded with boards and sails can be seen heading out to the many access points around the Island.

 A wonderful outing for the whole family.
 You will gain a whole new appreciation for fresh seafood after you take part in a deep-sea fishing excursion, cast your line into the deep blue waters off the coast of Prince Edward Island and catch your own fish.